 “It’s a short road from one to the other.”

-“In Soul Retriever, Getter speaks of a coming war in Hell.
+“In Soul Retriever and Warn the Devil Getter speaks of a coming war in Hell.
 Do you think that could somehow be influencing the rise of Evil now?”

 For a moment I felt the full weight of her gaze.
 Then she relaxed.
-A bit forced I thought.
+I bit forced I thought.

 “That’s a good point.
 Mephisto has increased Helland Security’s reach lately.
 They’re everywhere.
 The bad vibes are everywhere.
 They could be leaking out, reinforcing Evil.
 Look at all those misguided terrorists.
 All that violence is stupid.
 It gets them nowhere.
-Yet they do it anyway.”
+Yet they do it anyway.
+And don’t get me started about politicians.”

 Our food arrived.
-Sneaker wasted no time biting into a huge, very rare, cheeseburger.
+Sneaker wasted no time biting into a huge cheeseburger.
 I started on a dry grilled chicken breast with broccoli and carrots.
 She glanced at my plate and shook her head.
 Between fries and a slug of beer she said, “All that stuff is good for you, but I’d rather have a greasy cheeseburger any day.
-You never know, tomorrow you might die in Hell.
-There, you’re more likely to be a demon’s burger than eat one.
-Though they do have some good food there.”
+You never know, tomorrow you might die in Hell, or here for that matter.
+There, you’re more likely to be a demon’s burger than eat one.”

 She caught me eyeing her fries.
 Indicated I could have some.
 I did.